Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Computational complexity analysis

-since all intermediate structures remain sparse and we never build a dense $M\times M$ matrix.
-In other words, our multi-curve voting graph replaces the $\mathcal{O}(B M^2)$ time \emph{and} memory bottleneck of raw KNN with a near-linear $\mathcal{O}\big(C B N\big)$ procedure that remains efficient even for high-resolution scenes and large numbers of superpoints.
+Overall, our multi-curve voting graph replaces the quadratic time and memory complexity of a naive $k$-NN graph construction with a highly efficient, near-linear alternative.
+This design ensures robust scalability to high-resolution scenes with a large number of superpoints.